 What to Look For

-- To qualify you must choose an eligible model from the right.
+- To qualify you must choose an eligible model.
 View full list.

 - By choosing an HRV that is eligible for a takeCHARGE rebate, you can be sure you are getting one of the most energy efficient units available.
 Eligible models are extremely efficient and exceed ENERGY STAR®’s qualifications.